charlielittle/outbox-pattern/README.md

 ### Setting Up MongoDB as a Replica Set

 MongoDB Change Streams require MongoDB to be deployed as a replica set.
-For local development, you can set up a single-node replica set:
+For local development, you can set up a single-node replica set, or better yet use MongoDB Atlas and [setup any cluster from Free, Flex, or Dedicated Tiers](https://www.mongodb.com/cloud/atlas/register):

 1. Use your MongoDB replica set by adding the URL/credentials to .env: